lifesfun101/Offensive-Security/Helpful Material/OSCP Preparation Manual.md

           * Introductory course to web application vulnerabilities such as SQL Injections, Cross Site Scripts and Local File Inclusion/Remote File Inclusion.
 It also goes over Report Creation.

+After going through the resources above one should have a basic understanding of penetration testing , some tools and techniques (at least I did).

 #### Websites Providing Hands On Experience:

 Over the Wire War Games: Presents you with various CTF like challenges in Linux environment - https://overthewire.org/wargames/